TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

    *lx*lxs l = 1-4 (change Layout 1-4) x = a,b,c,d (change layers A-D) s = s,f (change SDCard or Flash)
    *lx*3 change to Layout 3 (S keys)
    *lx*1bf change to Layout 1 (M keys), Layer B, and Flash
+(M) *dt*f,m,s or *dt*0,1,2  adjust the delay times between macros/keys-pressed for slower or virtual machines, medium
+    fast PCs, and fast PC's delay times.
+(N) *vx*000 to *vx*111 Volume enabled/disabled in Layouts 1,3,4 if enabled in Layout 2.
+For example enter *vx*011 then
+    enable Volume in Layout 2 with [Cfg][Vol].
+The Volume Up/Dwn keys will show in Layouts 3, and 4 (and 2), but not in Layout 1.
 -----------------------------------------------------------------------------------------------------------------------
 Symbols-SpecialChar-Math-Greek-Algebra Keyboard:
 Press Pad [s].
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 Special characters, Math/Algebra, and